 Additionally, it is always my goal to develop a firm mutual layer of trust.
 I want my students to feel 100% comfortable expressing any worries or frustrations they may have.
 All students deserve the help and attention they need to make learning an enjoyable part of life!
 I look forward to lending it as best I can!

-Boston University - BA, Economics
+Undergraduate Degree: Boston University - Bachelor in Arts, Economics

 Elementary School Math